brownieboy/react-bootstrap-slider/README.md

 The control is implemented in UMD format, so should also work for AMD/RequireJS, but I've not tested that.
 You can also add it as a script tag.

 You must ensure that you have included bootstrap-slider's CSS file, otherwise the control will be blank!
 If you're using Webpack, you can import the CSS file directly into your build.
-Or you can add simply add it as a link in your HTML file, e.g.:
+Or you can simply add it as a link in your HTML file, e.g.:

     <link rel="stylesheet" href="bootstrap-slider/dist/css/bootstrap-slider.min.css" />